Advanced

 As well, * can stand for 'any type'.
 So r:{x:*, y:*} would mean a relation parameter, named r within the operator code block, with two attributes named x and y of any type.

-attrs()
+attrs() and attr_types()

 As an example, suppose we want to add a compose operator (in addition to the built-in method of nesting relations using parentheses).
 It would need to handle relations with any number of attributes and return a relation based on the types of inputs given.
-We can use the heading function to get a set of attributes for a relation parameter and so build up a suitable set of attributes to pass to the attrs function.
+We can use the heading function to get a set of attributes for a relation parameter and so build up a suitable set of attributes to pass to the attr_types function.

-compose := op(r:{*}, s:{*}) {attrs((heading(r)|heading(s)) - (heading(r)&heading(s)))} begin
+compose := op(r:{*}, s:{*}) {attr_types((heading(r)|heading(s)) - (heading(r)&heading(s)))} begin

 return (r&s){attrs((heading(r)|heading(s)) - (heading(r)&heading(s)))}